Addiction Therapy & Counselling in Wolverhampton

 As a general rule, Hypnotherapy is not suitable for Addictive problems.

-We only offer Psychotherapy and Counselling based solutions for Addictions – choosing the right type of therapy for Addictions probably has more to do with you and your personality type rather than which form of therapy is more effective, so if you are in any doubt you can always arrange to come along for one of our FREE initial assessments and we will advise you based on which therapy we think is most suited to YOU.
+We only offer Psychotherapy and Counselling for Addictions – choosing the right type of therapy for your problem probably has more to do with you and your personality type rather than which form of therapy is more effective, so if you are in any doubt you can always arrange to come along for one of our FREE initial assessments and we will advise you based on which therapy we think is most suited to YOU.

-We generally recommend following a course of the Thrive Programme for addiction and addictive behaviours.
+We generally recommend following a course of the Changing Limiting Beliefs Programme for addiction and addictive behaviours.